gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 only showing top 20 rows
 ```

-But in Zeppelin, testing such a statement is even easier.
-You can use the `%sql` directive to directly perform an SQL statement without having to wrap it in a `spark.sql()` statement.
+But in Zeppelin and Jupyter testing such a statement is even easier.
+You can use the `%sql` directive (`%%sql` in Jupyter) to directly perform an SQL statement without having to wrap it in a `spark.sql()` statement.
 This simplifies ad-hoc testing quite a bit.

 ```sql
 %sql